material-components/material-components-web/packages/mdc-textfield/README.md

 `isValid() => boolean` | Returns the component's current validity state (either native or custom, depending on how `setUseNativeValidation()` was configured).
 `isDisabled() => boolean` | Returns whether or not the input is disabled.
 `setDisabled(disabled: boolean) => void` | Updates the input's disabled state.
-`handleTextFieldInteraction(evt: Event) => void` | Handles click and keydown events originating from inside the Text Field component.
+`handleTextFieldInteraction(event: Event) => void` | Handles click and keydown events originating from inside the Text Field component.
 `handleInput() => void` | Handles text input and textarea input event.
 `handleValidationAttributeChange(attributesList: !Array<string>) => void` | Handles validation attribute changes.
 `activateFocus() => void` | Activates the focus state of the Text Field.
 Normally called in response to the input focus event.